German Easter Traditions, Facts and Customs- Easter in Germany!

 German Hefezopf

-A German Hefezopf is a lightly sweetened, braided yeast bread that is studded with Raisins.
-This braid makes a beautiful Easter Brunch centerpiece!
-Or you can serve it in the afternoon with a cup of coffee.
-Don’t be intimidated by the yeast dough… this recipe isn’t that complicated.
-The Bread is delicious fresh, or even toasted a few days later.
+A German Hefezopf is a lightly sweetened, braided yeast bread studded with Raisins.
+This braid makes a beautiful centerpiece for Easter Brunch!
+You can also serve it in the afternoon with a cup of coffee.
+Don’t be intimidated by the yeast dough- this recipe isn’t too complicated.
+The Bread tastes delicious fresh, or you can enjoy it toasted.

 I like mine with a smear of Jam.